robyeva/Miscellaneous/Statistics_policy_effect_on_education_indonesia.md

 #### 2 - Generate difference-in-difference table to find the effect of the policy on earnings

 Fill the table above using the log monthly earnings.
-The estimated effect of the program on log earnings is 0.001
+The estimated effect of the program on log earnings is 0.001 (I).

 ``` r
 ed_A = mean(data[(data$dummy_age==1)&(data$high_intensity==1), ]$log_wage, na.rm=T)